alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 This was not the first time that we had tried removing the first ELB;
 in fact I had wanted to do it for a very long time.
-See, ELBs are awesome in what they do, but you are a bit blind about what they are actually doing.
+You know, ELBs are awesome in what they do, but you are a bit blind about what they are actually doing.
 For starters, it is not easy to get access logs;
 you can request that they be sent to S3,